-On the other hand, splitting a dependency graph into different branch clusters might cause a piece of malware to be split into two separate processes on different branch clusters, which could work together to perform malicious actions and potentially evade Secom's detection.
+Splitting a dependency graph into different branch clusters might cause a piece of malware to be split into two separate processes on different branch clusters, which could work together to perform malicious actions and potentially evade Secom's detection.
 We can prevent this evasion at the time to commit a VM, which will be presented in Section 2.4.

-Our experiments in Section 4.1 demonstrate the effectiveness of the labeling approach, and Figure 5 further illustrates the labeling results of the objects generated by four in-the-wild malware samples.
+Our experiments in Section 4.1 demonstrate the effectiveness of the labeling approach, and Figure 4 further illustrates the labeling results of the objects generated by two in-the-wild malware samples.